Call For a Free Case Review

 If you received a total and permanent disability discharge, you are exempt from paying back some types of student loans.
 You are also released from grant service obligations.

 The Concurrent Retirement and Disability Pay program allows retired service members to simultaneously receive military retirement pay and Veterans Affairs compensation.
-You qualify if you have a disability rating of 50 percent or greater.
+You qualify if you have a disability rating of 50% or greater.

 In addition to your VA compensation payment, you may be eligible to apply for social security disability benefits as well.
 Medicaid and Medicare health benefits can also help supplement your VA health care benefits.